30 AMAZING Things To Do in Cape Town

 23. Visit Cape Point + Cape of Good Hope

 Cape Point and Cape of Good Hope are dramatic headlands at the southern tip of the Cape Peninsula.
-They’re both very famous, and although I personally don’t consider them must-dos, they do make for a fun day trip!
+They’re both very famous, and visiting them makes for a fun day trip!

 • R515 for internationals